 … and we take that as seriously as the art within

-Would it make a difference to you whether your Picture Frames (including mounts, any printing paper, backing back boards etc – anything timber based.) are made from FSC® (Forest Stewardship Council®) certified wood
+Does it make a difference to you whether your Picture Frames (including mounts, any printing paper, backing back boards etc – anything timber based.) are made from FSC® (Forest Stewardship Council®) certified wood?

 Well, I can’t say for sure what you would be getting otherwise, only what you’re definitely not getting with the certification: